 Tudor Hall is a well-managed and carefully financed school, but it does not have an endowment.
 All development and refurbishment is funded from fee income and philanthropic support.
 We are ambitious for the girls and want them to have the facilities they need and deserve.
 We are asking you to join us in realising this ambition, helping to ensure Tudor Hall’s continuity as a model of all that is best about an independent, girls’ boarding school education.

-Due to plan revisions and increases in material costs, the total cost of the building currently stands at £6 million. £4 million is being funded by Tudor and we seek to raise £2 million from the Tudor community, £1m of which has been raised to date.
+Due to plan revisions and increases in material costs, the total cost of the building currently stands at £5.2 million. £2.1 million has been raised to date through philanthropic giving and we are seeking to raise a further £400,000 from the extended Tudor community.
 We have been hugely encouraged by the support of parents who have already donated to this project.
 We will be breaking ground in the Easter of 2018 and complete in time for the start of the Summer Term 2019.
 Please consider making a donation now.
 Every gift, whether large or small, takes us another step closer to achieving our goal.

 If you would like to make a single or regular donation, please download and complete a Gift Form or for further information, please call Rachel Graves in the Development Office on 01295 756287 or email: email@example.com.